8ta4/blog/drafts/You can use ClojureScript with the Temporal TypeScript SDK.md

 I wanted to use [Temporal](https://github.com/temporalio/temporal) with Clojure.

 [The community Clojure SDK](https://github.com/manetu/temporal-clojure-sdk) was the obvious choice.
 But a requirement forced me to use the [`google-spreadsheet`](https://github.com/theoephraim/node-google-spreadsheet) Node.js library.
-Thinking outside the box, I looked into using GraalVM to run the Clojure SDK and call the Node library from there, but [Temporal doesn't officially support GraalVM](https://community.temporal.io/t/support-for-graalvm/9159/5#:~:text=I%20am%20afraid%20we%20don%E2%80%99t%20have%20official%20support%20for%20GraalVM%20at%20the%20moment.).
+Thinking outside the box, I looked into using GraalVM to run the Clojure SDK and call the Node library from there.
+But [Temporal doesn't officially support GraalVM](https://community.temporal.io/t/support-for-graalvm/9159/5#:~:text=I%20am%20afraid%20we%20don%E2%80%99t%20have%20official%20support%20for%20GraalVM%20at%20the%20moment.).

 This left one option: ClojureScript and [the official TypeScript SDK](https://docs.temporal.io/develop/typescript).